 If you keep your money in a current account, chances are it’s not gaining much – if any – interest at all.
 Transfer it over to a savings account and you’ll be able to earn a small amount of interest without tying up your money.
 You will receive a better return on your money, but you may not have the same flexibility to withdraw it.

 Cash Individual Savings Account (ISAs)

 A cash ISA is a savings account that allows you to save your money and earn interest, free of UK Income Tax.
 The rules relating to cash ISAs are changing.
-Until 1 July, you can save up to £5,760 of your total £11,520 annual ISA allowance in a cash ISA.
+Until 1 July, you can save up to £5,940 of your total £11,880 annual ISA allowance in a cash ISA.
 From 1 July, the ISA allowance increases to £15,000 and can be used in full in either a cash ISA or an investment ISA or split between the two.

 Please bear in mind that the value of an ISA’s tax benefits will depend on your individual circumstances and that tax rules can change 2.

 If you already have enough cash savings tucked away to cover any emergencies, you might choose to invest the full allowance in an investment ISA.
 However, this type of ISA comes with the risk that you could get back less than you paid in.